lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         .. code-block:: python

             {
-                ""n_samples": 100, # set to the number of samples you want to select "strategies": [
+                "n_samples": 100, # set to the number of samples you want to select "strategies": [
                     {
                         "input": {